sophiehicks1/repl.vim/README.md

 # `repl.vim`

 `repl.vim` is a utility plugin for easily creating repl plugins in vim.
-It provides 4 functions:
+It provides a handful of functions.

 ***`repl#start(name, opts)`***